Social Work Program Director: Janelle Hinchley

 230 Introduction to Social Work.
 (4)

-Introduces pre-social work majors to the history and present structure of the profession.
-The American social welfare system is also covered through lecture, discussion, class activities and service projects.
+Introduces social work as a social science which uses theory and research from a variety of disciplines to inform its practice.
+The history, present structure of the profession, and the American social welfare system are also covered through lecture, discussion, class activities and service projects.
 Introduction to areas of possible employment in the social work field.
 Overview of the social work curriculum.
-Fall and spring.
+SWRK 230 fulfills the social science requirement for the common curriculum.
+Fall.

 250, 251 Human Behavior in the Social Environment I, II.
 (4,4)